BioinfoNet/MyFirstFork/README.md

 ## bwanya

-This is my first fork, done from the bioinformatics lab in Pwani University
+Right at the bioinformatics lab in Pwani University